• Skip to primary navigation

 5 from 6 votes

-Halloumi Couscous Salad
+Couscous Halloumi Salad

-Pan-fried halloumi cheese combined with pearly couscous and fresh herbs and salad vegetables makes THE BEST halloumi couscous salad!
+Pan-fried halloumi cheese combined with pearly couscous and fresh herbs and salad vegetables makes the best couscous halloumi salad!
 Perfect for lunch, dinner, and as a BBQ side dish.
 The perfect crowd pleaser!

 Course Salad